Skip to Content

 Our hospital offers a wide range of advanced imaging procedures and tests to evaluate heart function, including:

-• 2D echocardiography: Also referred to as an echo, this is an advanced form of ultrasound that produces images of the heart.
+• 2D echocardiography — An advanced form of ultrasound that produces images of the heart.

-• Arteriovenous (AV) fistula ultrasound: This type of ultrasound is used in partnership with vein mapping to evaluate an AV fistula for dialysis.
+• Arteriovenous (AV) fistula ultrasound — Type of ultrasound used in partnership with vein mapping to evaluate an AV fistula for dialysis.

-• Carotid ultrasound: This ultrasound looks at the carotid arteries to assess blood flow to the brain.
+• Carotid ultrasound — Ultrasound that looks at the carotid arteries to assess blood flow to the brain.

-• Electrocardiogram (EKG): This imaging procedure records the electrical activity of the heart.
+• Electrocardiogram (EKG) — Imaging procedure that records the electrical activity of the heart.

-• Stress testing: This test allows a physician to examine how well the heart is performing under pressure.
+• Stress testing — Test that allows a physician to examine how well the heart is performing under pressure.
 We offer both nuclear stress tests and treadmill stress tests.

-• Transesophageal echo (TEE) test: This advanced form of echocardiography uses an endoscope that is guided into the esophagus to produce a clear image of the heart without interference on the image from the lungs and ribs.
+• Transesophageal echo (TEE) test — Advanced form of echocardiography that uses an endoscope that is guided into the esophagus to produce a clear image of the heart without interference on the image from the lungs and ribs.

-• Upper and lower arterial ultrasound: This ultrasound looks at the arteries to identify potential narrowing of the arteries.
+• Upper and lower arterial ultrasound — Ultrasound that looks at the arteries to identify potential narrowing of the arteries.

-• Upper and lower venous ultrasound: This ultrasound looks at the veins to evaluate for vascular blood clots and deficiencies in blood flow.
+• Upper and lower venous ultrasound — Ultrasound that looks at the veins to evaluate for vascular blood clots and deficiencies in blood flow.

-• Vein mapping: This process uses ultrasound imaging to map the veins underneath the skin and arm in preparation for AV fistula treatment or cardiac surgery.
+• Vein mapping — Process that uses ultrasound imaging to map the veins underneath the skin and arm in preparation for AV fistula treatment or cardiac surgery.

 Heart attack treatment

-Our emergency department is open 24/7 and is always prepared to provide lifesaving emergency care to patients with heart attack symptoms.
+Open 24/7, our emergency department is prepared to provide lifesaving emergency care if you are experiencing heart attack symptoms.

 Our doctors and surgeons are also trained in providing prompt treatment for ST-elevation myocardial infarction (STEMI) heart attacks.
 A STEMI heart attack is very serious and involves the full blockage of an artery supplying blood to the heart.
-Our hospital's cardiovascular specialists provide immediate intervention for incoming STEMI patients through angioplasty and stenting.
+Our hospital's cardiovascular specialists provide you with immediate intervention for incoming STEMI heart attacks through angioplasty and stenting.

 Heart disease treatment